-In addition to the proposed partnerships for 2022, a number of partnerships from the former country programme have been (no cost)-extended into 2022, including with UNDP (anti-corruption), UNWOMEN (women rights), UNAMA (peace and reconciliation) and the three above mentioned international NGOs (region of origin).
+A number of partnerships from the former country programme have been (no cost)-extended into 2022, including with UNDP (anti-corruption), UN Women (women rights), UNAMA (peace and reconciliation), and the three above mentioned international NGOs (Region of Origin).
 Further details are found in annex 9.

-In 2022 Denmark will also continue support to UNAMA and the Salaam Support Group (SSG) project under the Peace and Stabilisation funds.
-This engagement formed part of the previous Danish Peace and Stabilisation Programme from 2018 up to 2021.
+In 2022, Denmark will also continue support to UNAMA and the Salaam Support Group (SSG) project under the Peace and Stabilisation Fund.
+This engagement will be approved in a different track.
+The cooperation with UNAMA on SSG formed part of the previous Danish Peace and Stabilisation Programme from 2018 up to 2021.
 Until the events of August 2021, the SSG was largely focussed on supporting the ongoing peace negotiations in Doha.
 Since the Taliban seized power, the SSG has primarily supported reconciliation and peace initiatives, with a focus on local-level cohesion, inclusive political settlements involving minorities, specifically the Hazara-community, as well as support to regional stabilisation efforts in areas with minority population groups.